 I always recommend that the best resource to help your child’s development is by reading books, helping them engage in a book, and spending one-on-one time with them.
 A book is a tool that can address multiple aspects of development.
 You can make observations on pictures, label, begin phonological awareness with rhymes and sound-letter correspondence, among other things.
 For little ones, books that have engaging pictures or touch-and-feel help them relate the label of the word to the picture they see.
 They begin scanning and tracking objects in pictures as well as attending to what parents are pointing to.
 With older kids, they can begin learning the sequence of a story and increase their ability to remember and retell a story to someone else.
-Asking and answering questions about books will help them understand concepts and learn how to relate it to their daily life.
+Asking and answering questions about books will help them understand concepts and learn how to relate them to their daily life.

-Children can use a book to bond with their reading partner.
-It’s a special time to utilize eye contact, pointing and sharing in a task that helps them learn.
+Children can use a book to bond with their reading partners.
+It’s a special time to utilize eye contact, pointing, and sharing in a task that helps them learn.
 Readers shouldn’t be afraid to go away from the written story.
 If there’s a page that has too many words for your child to understand, change it!
 Make comments on the pictures or even make up your own story.
-The wordless picture books can provide a different narrative every time and allow the child to become a participant in the reading of the book, because they can use their own imagination to make up a story.
+The wordless picture books can provide a different narrative every time and allow the child to become a participant in the reading of the book because they can use their own imagination to make up a story.
 Revisiting the same story and book is often enjoyable for the kid and there’s always something new to look at, talk about, and share with each other!

 Readers can comment on vocabulary, basic concepts (i.e. colors, shapes, size, etc.), language concepts (prepositions, location, analogies, actions, etc.) Adjust your comments on pictures with your child’s receptive and expressive language level.
-If they understand and say one to two word utterances, keeping your observations simpler will help them learn the most important words to know.
-Readers can ask “what, where, who, when, which and why” questions about a book.
+If they understand and say one to two-word utterances, keeping your observations simpler will help them learn the most important words to know.
+Readers can ask “what, where, who, when which and why” questions about a book.
 Here are some examples of questions: